hb100/blog/content/posts/VPN Promotion.md

   - vpn
 cover:
   image: images/Pasted%20image%2020250207173116.png
-  alt: This is post image
+  alt: PIA VPN promotion
-  caption: This is the caption
+  caption: One of the best VPN deals
 ---
 Looking for a great VPN deal?
-Here’s how I got **2 years + 2 months of Private Internet Access (PIA) for just €51.74**, plus **€47.68 cashback**—making it an absolute steal.
+Here’s how I got **2 years + 2 months of Private Internet Access (PIA) for just €51.74**, which is **€47.68 cashback**—making it an absolute steal.
 Follow these steps to do the same:

 1. **Sign up for CashbackXL** via[https://www.cashbackxl.nl/](https://www.cashbackxl.nl?share=jeroen-5ebbb3).
 (You should get an extra €2.50 discount through the member referral program.)